 Let’s apply the concept of privilege to real-world libel and slander scenarios dentists may face.

 John Doe, DDS has a relationship with a local hospital where he performs oral surgery.
 When his annual review rolls around, another dental surgeon, Dr. Jane Smith, reports Dr. Doe for improper conduct.
 Upon hearing of his colleague’s betrayal, John Doe files a defamation lawsuit.
 Who would win?

 Scenario #1: If John Doe’s colleague maliciously made a false statement of fact during the board hearing and Dr. Doe can prove Smith had reason to believe her statements were inaccurate, Doe could win the case.

 Scenario #2: If Doe cannot prove that Smith’s statements are false, Smith would probably emerge victorious in our hypothetical dentist v. dentist defamation lawsuit.

-Scenario #3: If Smith is under an employment or quasi-legal obligation to report any suspected foul play on the part of his colleagues, even if the information turned out to be false, there is a significant chance that Doe would not be successful in his lawsuit against Smith.
+Scenario #3: If Smith is under an employment or quasi-legal obligation to report any suspected foul play on the part of her colleagues, even if the information turned out to be false, there is a significant chance that Doe would not be successful in his lawsuit against Smith.